lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

 <img src="./images/cleaningData-valueOfCleaningData01.png">

 As we can see from the chart footer, the data was sourced from the [Weather Underground Hurricane Archive](http://bit.ly/2vz4S2L).
-Using techniques learned in *Getting & Cleaning Data*, we can parse the HTML data into R and analyze it ourselves.
+Using techniques learned in the Johns Hopkins University *Getting & Cleaning Data* course on [coursera.org](http://coursera.org), we can parse the HTML data into R and analyze it ourselves.
 There are four regions for which data is collected, including:

 * North Atlantic Ocean
 * Indian Ocean